Out-of-distribution Evidence-aware Fake News Detection via Dual Adversarial Debiasing: related work

 \subsection{Debiasing Methods for Fake News Detection}

 Some research works have tried to debias different types of fake news detection models or models in some related tasks.

+The causal theory has been applied for debiasing fake news detection models or fact checking models.
+Under the causal intervention framework \cite{schnabel2016recommendations,zhang2021causal,hu2022causal}, the sample weighting strategy \cite{clark2019don}, which downsamples the contribution of biased samples during loss computation, has been adopted for debiasing fake news detection models.
+For example, PeE \cite{mahabadi2020end} constructs a bias-only model, and downsamples the samples' spurious class distribution.
+For debiasing fact verification models, ReW \cite{schuster2019towards} downsamples the samples containing n-grams highly correlated with labels.
+Meanwhile, counterfactual inference \cite{niu2021counterfactual}, which subtracts the effects of spurious correlations estimated by a bias-only model, is applied in eliminating entity bias \cite{zhu2022generalizing}, or debiasing evidence-aware fake news detection models \cite{wu2022bias} and fact checking models \cite{xu2023counterfactual}.

-Data augmentation strategies aim to generate some unbiased samples and incorporate them for training \cite{wei2019eda}.
+Besides, data augmentation strategies aim to generate some unbiased samples and incorporate them for training \cite{wei2019eda}.
 For the fact verification task, CrossAug \cite{lee2021crossaug} proposes a cross contrastive augmentation strategy, in which original claim text is modified to be negative, and evidences are changed to support the modified claim, to deal with the spurious correlations between some negative words in claim and labels.
-Another strategy is sample weighting \cite{clark2019don}, which downsamples the contribution of biased samples during loss computation.
-For example, PeE \cite{mahabadi2020end} constructs a bias-only model, and downsamples the samples spurious class distribution.
-For debiasing fact verification models, ReW \cite{schuster2019towards} downsamples the samples containing n-grams highly correlated with labels.
-Meanwhile, counterfactual inference \cite{niu2021counterfactual}, which subtracts the effects of spurious correlations estimated by a bias-only model, is applied in debiasing evidence-aware fake news detection models \cite{wu2022bias}.
-Causal inference has also been adopted for dealing with entity bias \cite{zhu2022generalizing} and image-text matching bias \cite{hu2022causal} in fake news detection.
-Inspired by domain-adversarial training \cite{ganin2015unsupervised,ganin2016domain}, EANN \cite{wang2018eann} incorporates an event discriminator to mitigate the correlations between input features and domain information.
+Recently, prompt learning has also been used for dealing with cross-language and cross-domain problems in propagation-based fake news detection \cite{lin2023zero}.
+Moreover, inspired by domain-adversarial training strategy \cite{ganin2015unsupervised,ganin2016domain}, EANN \cite{wang2018eann} incorporates an event discriminator to mitigate the correlations between input features and domain information.
 And similar strategy is used for fake news video detection \cite{choi2021using}.
-Recently, prompt learning is used for dealing with cross-language and cross-domain problems in propagation-based fake news detection \cite{lin2023zero}.
+Compared with our proposed DAL approach, EANN directly applies the domain-adversarial training strategy for dealing with the general domain shift problem.
+In contrast, DAL deeply investigates the specific biases in evidence-aware fake news detection models and designs suitable adversarial losses for mitigating them.